JakeSteam/blog-programming/_drafts/2023-02-04-merging-multiple-jekyll-codebases-into-one.md

 ## The problem

-You might be asking, since the blogs were thriving in their own codebases, what's the issue?
+You might be asking since the blogs were thriving in their own codebases, what's the issue?

 ### Duplicate work

 Well, day to day it was fine.
 I could write a new post, add images, do whatever I needed to nice and easily.
 The problem came when I wanted to make a CSS fix, or add a new feature to the site.
 I'd have to manually copy blocks of code between the 3 sites, which is a recipe for disaster.

-Even with the very limited feature disparity between sites (one site has a donation button, the rest don't), the few additional lines of code caused line numbers to differ, making future copy & pasting error-prone.
+Even with the very limited feature disparity between sites (e.g. one site has a donation button, the rest don't), the few additional lines of code cause line numbers to differ, making future copy & pasting error-prone.

 ### Hard to migrate